 - Will they approve my account?

-Then think about what goals your personas try to achieve.
-These can be:
+Then think about what goals your customers try to achieve.

 - Lower prices